t04glovern/esp32-mqtt-publish/README.md

 #### Filters

-A Filtering library that we use to create a single pole low pass filter to minimise the effect of noise at higher frequencies than our region of interest (1Hz-8Hz).
+A Filtering library that is used to create a single pole low pass filter to minimise the effect of noise at higher frequencies than our region of interest (1Hz-8Hz).